EFForg/https-everywhere/CONTRIBUTING.md

 - Firefox ESR
 - Chromium Stable

-We also informally support Opera browser, but do not have tooling around testing Opera.
+We also informally support the Opera browser, but do not have tooling around testing Opera.
 Firefox ESR is supported because this is what the [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en), which includes HTTPS Everywhere, is built upon.
 For the test commands, refer to [README.md](README.md).

 The current extension maintainer is @Hainish.
 You can tag him for PRs which involve the core codebase.